 Too often people hold themselves back by thinking they need to start over.
 That they were off track, or they somehow “ruined” things.
 Think about how much less stressful it would be if you DIDN’T judge yourself, or DIDN’T feel guilty.

 Life’s too short for that kind of thinking right?

-If you are feeling guilty or like you need to “get back on track” and “start over,” after these last couple of crraaaazzzy school holiday and public holiday filled weeks, heres what I suggest you try instead:
+So instead of feeling guilty or like you need to “get back on track” and “start over,” after a holiday or social committment filled weekend, heres what I suggest you try instead:

 Don’t think of it as ‘getting back into it’, think of it as ‘easing back into it’ (**New Mumma’s in particular need to ease back into movement!**) So don’t try and start exactly where you left off weeks/months ago, or, ‘return with a vengeance’ (ie. set an unrealistic goal of exercising MORE or HARDER than you did before you ‘went away’).
 This can increase your risk of injury and your post workout soreness.
 A little post-workout soreness is inevitable, but you don’t want to feel so sore that’ll it’ll put you off.

 - Aim for the same (or a slightly less) workout frequency (ie. times you exercise per week)

 - Decrease your workout intensity (ie. Use lighter weights for strength training and go at a slower pace for cardio)

 - Put a little more time into your warm up and cool down.